Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 -   The model is relatively inflexible.
 Once a phase is completed, the model does not account for going back to make changes and therefore there is no mechanism for error correction.
 -   The model assumes that project requirements are fully defined from the beginning, which is rarely the case for smaller, non-critical software projects, particularly in research.
 -   The software is not seen by the client until late in the project timeline, which may increase the risk of it not meeting the client's expectations.

-### Spiral Model

-The Spiral Model, sometimes known as Boehm's Spiral, is a risk-driven approach to software development.
-The approach allows for any mixture of software development approaches depending on the pattern of risk present in the project.
-The model guides users to first determine objectives, second identify and resolve risks, third develop and test, and fourth plan the next iteration.
-More recently, the spiral model has been thought of as a 'process model generator' because Boehm argues that choices based on a project's risks generate an appropriate process model for the project.

-Decisions about how much effort should be directed into each element of the project is guided by the goal of minimising the overall risk.

 ### V-Model